brianglass/anastasis/files/4_january.md

 Aposticha.
 Tone 2.
 House of Ephratha.

-The brightness of the FatherÂ’s glory has appeared in JordanÂ’s streams, cleansing by Baptism the stain of our souls.
+The brightness of the Father’s glory has appeared in Jordan’s streams, cleansing by Baptism the stain of our souls.

 ****